wp-plugins/x-forms-express/readme.txt

 = Why does the layout selection not work? =
 You have the light/express version of this plugin and changing form layouts is only available in the full version.
 [Upgrade to the full version](http://codecanyon.net/item/x-forms-wordpress-form-creator-plugin/5214711?ref=Basix) and receive a lot more from this amazing tool.

-= Why can’t I change the form theme? =
+= Why can't I change the form theme? =
 You have the light/express version of this plugin and changing themes/color schemes is only available in the full version.
 [Upgrade to the full version](http://codecanyon.net/item/x-forms-wordpress-form-creator-plugin/5214711?ref=Basix) and receive a lot more from this amazing tool.